-A new medication called Setmelanotide has been approved in the US by the FDA (Federal Drug Administration) for childhood obesity.
+A new medication called setmelanotide has been approved in the US by the FDA (Food and Drug Administration) for childhood obesity.
 FDA is an organisation of the department of health and human services which works to protect the public health by ensuring safety, efficacy and security of all human and veterinary medications.

 • Proprotein subtilisin/kexin type 1 (PCSK1) deficiency